IBM/sample-app-gitops/README.md

 ```
 ### Deploy with Gitops UI console

-In this example, we're going to use `https://my-target-cluster-domain.com:6443` as the example target cluster for the deployment.
+In this example, we will use `https://my-target-cluster-domain.com:6443` as the example target cluster for the deployment, replace it with your own target cluster when performing deployment.

 #### UI Configure Argo CD
 In Argo CD application management, click `NEW APP` button.
-- Gernal section
+- Genrnal section
   - privide a name of your application, for example,  `sample-argo`
   - select desired Project for the deployment, the default project is `default`.